 Sunset view inside a hotel

-Once you know which airport you’re flying into and where you’re staying, it’ll be easy to get a transfer from the airport to your hotel — or even one city to another.
-Some hotels (especially the upscale ones) will have their own airport shuttle service, but many will not.
-Taxis are always an option at the bigger airports but expect to pay a handsome fee for their convenience.
+Once you know which airport you’re flying into and where you’re staying, it’ll be easy to get a transfer from the airport to your hotel — or even from one city to another.
+Some hotels (especially the upscale ones) will have their airport shuttle service, but many will not.
+Taxis are always an option at the bigger airports, but expect to pay a handsome fee for their convenience.

 See Related: Best Things To Do In Parma, Italy